robenkleene/Dotfiles/install/man/markdown/languages/cpp/cpp-pointers.md

 # References

-References are just that, references to an existing object, this means for example that you can't have a function returns a reference return a local variable, because that's variable is temporary value that will leave memory at the end of its scope (and a reference can't be null).
+A reference is just that, a reference to an existing object, this means for example that you can't have a function returns a reference return a local variable, because that's variable is temporary value that will leave memory at the end of its scope (and a reference can't be null).

 # `.` vs. `->`